quicwg/base-drafts/draft-ietf-quic-transport.md

 Packets with a supported version, or no version field, are matched to a connection using the connection ID or - for packets with zero-length connection IDs - the local address and port.
-If the packet doesn't match an existing connection, the server continues below.
+These packets are processed using the selected connection, otherwise the server continues below.

 If the packet is an Initial packet fully conforming with the specification, the server proceeds with the handshake ({{handshake}}).
 This commits the server to